Rabbies_Logotype_Hero_Navy_RGB_AW.png

 This we already knew.
 Alas, this was the suitcase I owned and I’m not in the business of overspending right now.
 Besides, perhaps I enjoy a challenge.
 So, onwards we went to our Airbnb where we would be later meeting our other friend Steph.

 If you can’t already tell, I absolutely adore Venice.
+And have toured much of Italy in fact.
 This trip was my fourth visit, though the last time was nine years ago so it was definitely time to see what my favourite city was up to.

 The weather was divine the entire time we were there.
 On our first day, Megan and I wandered down to the main canal, where this lovely garden called Giardini Reali steals the spotlight.
 With coffee and pastries, we basked in the sunlight and the start of our adventure.